A strategist at heart, a litigator by trade, an experienced neutral, and a trusted partner in helping protect your IP rights

 Dispute Resolution: Get strategic solutions, not just arguments.

-When you’re approaching a negotiation, it’s important to understand conflict theory, your counter party, and the most effective strategy.
+When you’re approaching a negotiation, it’s important to understand conflict theory and your counterparty, and employ an effective strategy.
 Schedule a consultation for expert analysis and recommendations.
 Browse the most common resolution strategies in business negotiations.

 Are you leaving value on the table?